-While Leukemia is sometimes thought of as a disease that affects children, more adults are actually diagnosed with this condition.
+Acute myeloid leukemia is one of the most common forms of the disease and can affect children and adults.
 According to the American Cancer Society, targeted therapies have helped reduce the number of leukemia cases and increase the survival rate.
-For example, the five-year relative survival rate for chronic myeloid leukemia increased from 22% in the mid-1970s to 70% today.
+For example, the five-year relative survival rate for leukemia has increased to 65.7%.
 At Personalized Hematology-Oncology, we are at the forefront of genetic testing and development of personalized leukemia treatment and treatments for other blood cancers.

 Cancers are caused by the uncontrolled growth and spread of mutated cells; leukemia occurs when this growth begins in the bone marrow or lymphatic system, resulting in abnormal white blood cells called blasts.
 There are many different types of leukemia, but typically they affect the production of white blood cells, allowing the disease to spread throughout the body more easily than other cancers.